Product Review

 Includes compression case

 Rolls up to about half its size and comes with a travel bag.
-Not the most packable pillow, but more manageable than it looks.
+Still substantial, but more manageable than it first appears.

 Compared to premium pillows in the $60+ range, the S3 delivers similar quality and features at a lower price point.